-3.10 Course Closure
+3.9 Course Closure

-Where a course is under-subscribed or there is a significant change to government funding which creates non-viability, the College reserves the right to withdraw the course.
-In such cases, applicants will be offered Information, Advice and Guidance on the availability of alternative courses, both at the College and with other suitable alternative education providers wherever possible.
+• Where a course is under-subscribed or there is a significant change to government funding which creates non-viability, the College reserves the right to withdraw the course (including after an offer has been made or accepted).
+In such cases, applicants will be offered advice and guidance on the availability of alternative courses, both at the College and with other suitable alternative education providers wherever possible.